admindatahandbook/book/_process/DOI_Numbering_and_Archiving.md

 | Ebook  (Kindle version)            | Mobi file                                 |
 | Ebook  (EPUB version)              | EPUB file                                 |

-In each case, the DOI will be pointed at the Handle (e.g., `1721.1/xxxx`), and the DOI recorded as an "Other identifier".
+In each case, the DOI will be pointed at the URL.